 Glenrothes Energy Network: Overview

-Fife Council working in partnership with RWE and the Scottish Government are developing the Glenrothes Energy Network.
+Fife Council working in partnership with RWE and the Scottish Government have completed phase 1 of the Glenrothes Energy Network.

 Using heat from RWE’s Markinch Biomass CHP Plant, the network supplies low carbon heat to businesses and houses within Glenrothes town centre, lowering energy bills and helping to prevent fuel poverty and climate change.
 Fife Council has a target to reduce carbon emissions by 42% by 2020 and 80% by 2050.

 Total project capital costs are estimated at £23.911m.
 RWE